MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab08_Client_Scripting.md

 As part of building the client-side logic, you will complete the following:

 - Setup a folder to contain your client script
 - Upload and register the client script on the form
 - Build logic to use the web API to retrieve the permit type record associated with the permit
 - Build logic based on the permit type settings to hide and show the inspections tab on the form
 - Build logic to set columns as required/not required based on the permit type settings
 - Modify the command bar
 - Build logic to invoke the lock permit custom API when the command bar button is selected

 ## Things to consider before you begin

 - Are there alternative designs that would be viable and not require code?
 - Remember to continue working in your DEVELOPMENT environment.
 We will move everything to production soon.

-## Exercise 1: Prepare and Load Resources
+## Exercise 1: Prepare and load resources

 **Objective:** In this exercise, you will create, organize, and load your JavaScript web resources.

-### Task 1.1: Use Visual Studio Code to Create Resources
+### Task 1.1: Use Visual Studio Code to create resources

 In this task, you will set up a folder to contain the JavaScript web resource files in this course.